 “What did you do, Conrad?” she asks with a knowing smile.

-“I thought we could revisit St. Barts, I just figured since we had just a good time there last time, we’d just go back there.”
+“I thought we could revisit St. Barts, I just figured since we had such a good time there last time, we’d just go back there.”

 “At the same place?” she asks, wide eyed.